-A sub-group of the ISC forms a Bureau that is responsible for the preparation and execution of the ISC’s decisions.
+A sub-group of the ISC forms the ISC Bureau that is responsible for the preparation and execution of the ISC’s decisions.
 The ISC and the National Organizing Committee have equal representation in the Bureau with 3 members each.
-The Bureau is closely connected to the Executive Secretariat, which is responsible for the implementation of the 8th World Water Forum itself.
+The ISC Bureau is closely connected to the Secretariat, which is responsible for the implementation of the 8th World Water Forum itself.

 The Forum’s contents are defined and implemented by five distinct commissions responsible, respectively, for:

 - the Thematic Process, which discusses which themes the Forum will address;

 - the Political Process, which involves local, regional, national, and national governing bodies and has resulted in memoranda of understandings and cooperation treaties and agreements for the integrated management of water resources;